-- 13.1 Elveden and Forest endeavour to provide information material for parents in accessible, user-friendly language and formats and the schools will endeavour to provide information in community languages, and alternative formats when requested. - 13.2 Progress reports to parents are provided in a range of formats in order to ensure that all parents have the opportunity to participate in the dialogue. - 13.3 All parents are encouraged to participate at all levels in the full life of the school.
+- 13.1 Elveden and Forest endeavour to provide information material for parents in accessible, user-friendly language and formats and the schools will endeavour to provide information in community languages, and alternative formats when requested. - 13.2 Progress reports to parents are provided in a range of formats in order to ensure that all parents have the opportunity to participate in the dialogue.
+E.g. Parents are offered a midyear meeting to discuss their child's midyear report.
+Translators are welcome to attend. - 13.3 All parents are encouraged to participate at all levels in the full life of the school.
 Information and meetings for parents are made accessible for all.
 Parental involvement is monitored to ensure the participation of parents from all groups whose children are pupils at the schools.
 Actions are included in the school's action plan to address any inconsistencies. - 13.4 When appropriate the schools will take steps to encourage the involvement and participation of under-represented groups of parents and sections of the community. - 13.5 Elveden and Forest works in partnership with parents and the community to address specific incidents and to develop positive attitudes to diversity.
 Informal events are designed to include the whole community and at times may target minority or marginalised groups. - 13.6 The school's premises and facilities are available for use by all groups within the community.
 The school endeavours to address accessibility difficulties. - 13.7 Elveden and Forest recognises it also has a responsibility to promote equality through its procurement and commissioning activities and endeavours to ensure the services it uses are aware of its equality objectives.